antonmedv/console/README.md

 Requrements
 -----------
-PHP must by able to use function "proc_open".
+PHP must be able to use function "proc_open".
 Also chown .git/ folder to apache user to use git.

 Configuration